taejs/book-exploring-async-basics/src/introduction.md

 - Already know some Rust but want to learn more.

-So, what du you think?
+So, what do you think?
 Is the answer yes to some of these questions?
 Well, then join me on this venture as we try to get a better understanding of all these subjects.

 > We'll only use Rusts standard library.
-The reason for this is that we really want to know how tings
+The reason for this is that we really want to know how things
 > work, and Rusts standard library strikes the perfect balance for this task providing abstractions
 > but they're thin enough to let us easily peek under the covers and see what really happens.